tibco-bnl/workshop-tibco-platform/docs/configure-platform/install-tibco-platform.md

 ## Step 5: Monitor progress of the installation
 The progress of the installation process can be monitored via the GUI of the platform provisioner.
 Use this tool to check progress before proceeding.

+Step 5.1: Open a browser

+For WSL: Open a browser on your host machine
-Step 5.1: Open the firefox browser in the remote desktop session.
+For Azure and AWS: Open the firefox browser in the remote desktop session.
 When using wsl, open a browser on you laptap.

 Step 5.2: Open the following URL
 ```bash